Skip to content

 #Design, Build Quality, and Durability

 TCL’s QM6K uses plastic feet and a slightly thicker bezel.
-It’s not ugly, but it feels like what you’d expect at that price.
+Perfectly serviceable, but it reflects the price point.
 The QM7K steps up with a more premium build that narrows the gap with Samsung considerably though some users report occasional TCL TV flickering.

 #Is TCL or Samsung Better for Gaming?